team-exor/eiquidus/README.md

     RangeError: Maximum call stack size exceeded

 Nodes default stack size may be too small to index addresses with many tx's.
-If you experience the above error while running sync.js the stack size needs to be increased.
+If you experience the above error while running sync.sh the stack size needs to be increased.

 To determine the default setting run

     node --v8-options | grep -B0 -A1 stack_size

-To run sync.js with a larger stack size launch with
+To run a sync with a larger stack size launch with

     node --stack-size=[SIZE] scripts/sync.js index update